ubc-farm/ribbon-toolbar/README.md

 * `props.title`: React node.
 Displayed above the tabs as a label
 * `props.hidden`: Boolean.
 If true, the tab group is hidden and disabled.

+> Ribbon.default automatically passes props 'onClick' and 'selected'.
+> If ContextualTabs is wrapped in another React component, make sure that these props
+> are passed to ContextualTabs.

 ## Ribbon.Panel
 Tab panel that displays whenever the corresponding tab is selected.
 * `props.id`: Required.
 Must be the same as one of the tabs.

+> Ribbon.default automatically passes prop 'selected'.
+> If the Panel is wrapped in another React component, make sure that these props
+> are passed to Panel.

 ## Ribbon.ApplicationMenu
 A special Panel that can open seperately from the other tabs.
 Displays as an absolute-positioned element, but it can modified with CSS.

+> Ribbon.default automatically passes prop 'menuOpen'.
+> If the ApplicationMenu is wrapped in another React component, make sure that these props
+> are passed to ApplicationMenu.

 ## Ribbon.MenuTab
 A special Tab that corresponds to the ApplicationMenu.

+> Ribbon.default automatically passes props 'menuOpen' and 'onClick'.
+> If the MenuTab is wrapped in another React component, make sure that these props
+> are passed to MenuTab.

 ## Ribbon.MenuGroup
 Helper for use inside Panels.
 Good for grouping form elements.